SevenZeroThree/BootstrapControls/README.md

 Property  | Description
 ------------- | -------------
 Striped  | Gets or sets the value for whether the table has the striped style.
 Corresponds to the [*table-striped*](http://getbootstrap.com/css/#tables-striped) CSS class
-Bordered  | Gets or sets the value for whether the table has the borered style.
+Bordered  | Gets or sets the value for whether the table has the bordered style.
 Corresponds to the [*table-bordered*](http://getbootstrap.com/css/#tables-bordered) CSS class
 HoverRows  | Gets or sets the value for whether the table rows have a hover state.
 Corresponds to the [*table-hover*](http://getbootstrap.com/css/#tables-hover-rows) CSS class
 Condensed  | Gets or sets the value for whether the table rows are compacted.
 Corresponds to the [*table-condensed*](http://getbootstrap.com/css/#tables-condensed) CSS class